sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

 ## Solder wires onto ESC pads

-In this section, you will prepare your ESCs:
+In this section, you will prepare your ESCs.

 1. Gather the following parts:
    - 4 ESCs